 E.F.
 Codd introduced the concept of relational databases (RDS) in the 1970s, the basis for which was Structured Query Language (SQL).
 Thanks to Codd, we no longer have to deal with defining each individual application’s data structure in a database or connecting to a physical server.
 Moreover, the SQL language quickly became the standard, with the most common version today being MySQL.

 Before the relational database approach, extracting information from a database was probably mind-numbing.
-Not only did a user have to be a computer expert (or enlist the help of someone who was), but the amount of time and financial resources required were relatively high.
-The ease of use and malleability of relational databases have made them the primary choice for organizing data in today’s business world.
+Not only did a user have to be a computer expert (or enlist the help of someone who was), but the amount of time and financial resources required were also relatively high.
+The ease of use and malleability of relational databases has made them the primary choice for organizing data in today’s business world.

-In this guide, you will learn about the key features offered by Amazon RDS, how it has facilitated managed database infrastructure, and the compatibility of the service with different instances and database engines such as Oracle, Aurora, and MySQL.
+In this guide, you will learn about the key features offered by Amazon RDS, how it has facilitated managed database infrastructure, and the compatibility of the service with different instances and database engines, such as Oracle, Aurora, and MySQL.

-Logicata cloud experts are leaders in AWS RDS management and are here to help you with all your business cloud needs.
+Logicata’s cloud experts are leaders in AWS RDS management and are here to help you with all your business cloud needs.
 Get all the information you need on Amazon RDS below.